-In Germany, besides working on our main projects, we each had to spend a number of hours helping with the recruitment process and screening candidates.
+In Germany, besides working on our main projects, we each had to spend many hours helping with the recruitment process and screening candidates.
 I found 2 problems while doing so:

-In order to recruit talented designers in a short period of time, the IBM Design needed to manage its four-step application process (portfolio screening, phone interview, design challenge, and management interviews) for a huge number of candidate applications.
+To recruit talented designers in a short period, the IBM Design needed to manage its four-step application process (portfolio screening, phone interview, design challenge, and management interviews) for a huge number of candidate applications.
 The standard tool at IBM provided very little transparency on the hiring steps or status, therefore, different IBM Studios used various tools to manage the recruitment process - ranging from Box Notes to online excel spreadsheets to Google Docs.
 Not to forget the recruitment of candidates was, in general, a tedious process requiring many manual steps.

-IBM wanted to attract and hire passionate problem-solvers, who are able to empathize with users and turn that empathy into delight.
+IBM wanted to attract and hire passionate problem-solvers, who can empathize with users and turn that empathy into delight.
 Well, if we at IBM wanted to have such amazing talent, then the candidate application experience needed to match such expectations.
 Long story short - it frankly did not.

 "Why do I have to register to apply?!"